 Go Hiking.
 Hike through picturesque canyons, around glacier-fed lakes, and up to the highest peaks.
 Elk, bear, and moose frequently make appearances.
 Grand Teton National Park is one of the best hiking destinations in the US National Parks and you have a lot of trails to choose from.

 Inspiration Point & Hidden Falls.
+This is one of the most popular things to do in Grand Teton National Park.
 One on hike, you can view Grand Teton National Park from Inspiration Point and visit a beautiful waterfall.
 The easiest way to get to this trail is by taking the scenic boat shuttle across Jenny Lake.

 Mormon Row Historic District.
 The iconic shot of these historic barns with the Tetons in the background make this one of the best photography locations and sunrise spots in Grand Teton National Park.